henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/system-architecture/Design.md

 assigns a role to a player based on whether they are joining a game or starting a game.

 #### Room Management
-The system has a StartPage, HostPage, and a PlayerPage, whcih handle room management and game setup.
+The system has a StartPage, HostPage, and a PlayerPage, which handle room management and game setup.
 - StartPage: This is the initial landing page where a Player can choose to either join an existing game or host a new one.
 The functions include: